<img height="1" width="1" src="https://www.facebook.com/tr?id=912742028805538&amp;ev=PageView &amp;noscript=1">

 Kylie Cosmetics supply chain issues

 Society has reached an impetus where we can no longer discuss the cosmetics industry supply chain without also talking about one of the Kardashians.
 However, despite initial skepticism, the vegan cosmetic brand quickly gained a foothold with next gen consumers.
-Consumer demand for Kylie’s lip kits regularly exceeds the brand’s production capabilities, leading to the social media buzz that makes limited edition product drops the sensation they are today.
+Consumer demand for Kylie's lip kits regularly exceeds the brand's production capabilities, leading to the social media buzz that makes limited edition product drops the sensation they are today.
+Like other major cosmetics brands in this day and age, however, Kylie Cosmetics has faced its own supply chain issues.

 It’s hard to find information about the Kylie Cosmetics supply chain, since the brand’s famous founder dominates headlines.
 So, we had to do some sleuthing.
 Unlike LUSH, a fellow vegan cosmetics powerhouse, Kylie Cosmetics Supply Chain issues weren’t due to imported ingredient shortages.
 They were due to internal error.
 The main issue was in the packaging.
 Packaging problems plagued Kylie Cosmetics since long before the word “coronavirus” was on anyone’s radar.
 Customers were receiving empty lip kit boxes in the mail all the way back in 2016.
 And YouTube sensation Jeffree Star called out Kylie publicly for sending customers lip products with bent wands that were unusable.